 Division II consists of a self-designed concentration pursued through courses and other appropriate learning experiences, such as special projects (including internships, community-based projects with an organization, and practica), field study, and study abroad.
-Students are expected to consider the multiple cultural perspectives that relate to their work (see MCP Requirement) and to integrate the knowledge gained from community involvement into their academic program (see Community Engaged Learning or CEL-2 Requirement).
+Students are expected to consider how race and power relates to their work (see Race and Power Requirement) and to integrate the knowledge gained from community involvement into their academic program (see Community Engaged Learning or CEL-2 Requirement).

 A strong Division II concentration is a highly individualized program of study that gives the student a solid foundation in knowledge and techniques, the broader concepts behind them and the contexts from which they emerge, and critical, analytical, and creative skills.
 Division II is typically four full semesters of academic work, culminating in the production of a Division II portfolio and a final meeting with the committee.